cmanaha/python-elasticsearch-logger/README.rst

  - flush_frequency_in_sec: A float representing how often and when the buffer will be flushed
  - es_index_name: A string with the prefix of the elasticsearch index that will be created.
 Note a date with YYYY.MM.dd, ``python_logger`` used by default
+ - index_name_frequency: The frequency to use as part of the index naming.
+Currently supports CMRESHandler.IndexNameFrequency.DAILY, CMRESHandler.IndexNameFrequency.WEEKLY, CMRESHandler.IndexNameFrequency.MONTHLY, CMRESHandler.IndexNameFrequency.YEARLY by default the daily rotation is used
  - es_doc_type: A string with the name of the document type that will be used ``python_log`` used by default
  - es_additional_fields: A dictionary with all the additional fields that you would like to add to the logs